You could hear this question in any interview… whether it’s an entry-level position or a Director job: “What are some of your leadership experiences?”

 Example answer if you have no work experience:

 I just finished my degree in Finance, and most of my classes during my final year involved teamwork.
 I try to step up as a leader whenever possible, because it allows me to develop skills in communication, delegation, and managing multiple tasks and deadlines.
 In a senior-level Accounting class, we were broken off into teams of four and had to complete a large project throughout the entire semester.
 My team ended up getting the highest grade in the class because I set a schedule early in the project and delegated tasks to people based on their strengths.
 I enjoy leading and delegating, and I hope to continue leading in my professional career now.

 Example answer if you do *not* have work experience:

-In my previous job I was responsible for supervising a team of five, including managing their schedules, training them and mentoring them.
+In my last job, I was responsible for supervising a team of five, including managing their schedules, training them and mentoring them.
 I enjoy leadership and am proud to say that two of these five people were promoted while I was mentoring them.
-In my job before that, I supervised a team of three Designers on certain projects.
+In my job before that, I supervised a team of three designers on certain projects.
 I wasn’t their direct manager but they reported to me for the projects I led.
-So I have a mix of project management experience from that role, and direct management experience from my most recent job.
+So I have a mix of project management experience from that role and direct management experience from my most recent job.
 I enjoy both.